antoniocoutinho/reactnd-project-myreads/README.md

 This project is the first assignment to the Course of React and React Native developer
 # Clone this porject

-Fisrt clone this repository in your PC:<br>
+First clone this repository in your PC:<br>
 git clone https://github.com/antoniocoutinho/reactnd-project-myreads.git

 # Install and update the dependencies